WWE News: Former Tag Team Champion Arrested After Drunken Confrontation With Detroit Cops

 Jimmy and his brother Jey Uso have been an extremely popular tag team in WWE and are one of the top duos on SmackDown Live.
 They are actually scheduled to fight for the SmackDown Tag Team Championship on Sunday at WWE Elimination Chamber when they face champions Shane McMahon and The Miz.

-WWE has not yet released any sort of comment on this situation with Jimmy Uso, and it’s not known if this will affect the match in any fashion.
+WWE has now released the above comment on this situation with Jimmy Uso, but it’s not known if this will affect the match in any fashion.
 The promotion has been taken wellness violations and discipline situations much more seriously over the years, but it’s not known what will happen due to his arrest this close to a big pay-per-view.